moaz-shamim/JavaScript-Core-from-Namaste-JavaScript/video20-TRUST ISSUES with setTimeout()/Readme.md

 let's break down the execution of this JavaScript code in terms of the JavaScript runtime environment:

-1. **Call Stack**: The call stack is a data structure that keeps track of where we are in the program¹²³⁴.
-It runs in a last-in, first-out way¹²³⁴.

-2. **Web APIs**: These are built-in libraries that can be accessed by your JavaScript code¹²³⁴.
-They provide various features that can be used in a web application¹²³⁴.

-3. **Callback Queue**: This is a data structure that stores all the callback functions that are ready to be executed¹²³⁴.

-4. **Event Loop**: The event loop takes functions from the callback queue and pushes them onto the call stack when the call stack is empty¹²³⁴.

-Now, let's see how these components interact during the execution of your code:

 1. When the JavaScript engine starts executing your code, it first encounters the `console.log("Start")` statement.
 This is pushed onto the call stack and executed immediately, logging "Start" to the console¹²³⁴.

 2. Next, it encounters the `setTimeout` function.
 This function is part of the Web APIs provided by the browser¹²³⁴.
 The callback function `cb` and the delay of `5000` milliseconds are passed to the `setTimeout` function and it starts the timer¹²³⁴.